-(2) The amounts reported in this column do not reflect dollar amounts actually received by the non-employee director.
-Instead, the amounts reflect the aggregate grant date fair value of the stock options earned by the non-employee directors for services provided in 2021 under our 2021 Plan, computed in accordance with ASC Topic 718.
+The amounts reported in this column do not reflect dollar amounts actually received by the non-employee director.
+Instead, the amounts reflect the aggregate grant date fair value of the stock options and restricted stock units earned by the non-employee directors for services provided in 2022 under our 2021 Plan, computed in accordance with ASC Topic 718.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by the non-employee directors upon the exercise of the stock options or any sale of the underlying shares of common stock.
-The table below shows the aggregate number of option awards (vested and unvested) held as of December 31, 2021 by each of our non-employee directors:
+The amounts reported in this column reflect the accounting cost for these stock options and restricted stock units and do not correspond to the actual economic value that may be received by the non-employee directors upon the exercise of the stock options, vesting of restricted stock units, or any sale of the underlying shares of common stock.
+The table below shows the aggregate number of equity awards (vested and unvested) held as of December 31, 2022 by each of our non-employee directors:

-Name Number of Shares Underlying Outstanding Options as of December 31, 2021
+Name Number of Shares Underlying Outstanding Option Awards as of December 31, 2022 Stock Awards as of December 31, 2022

-Paul Grossman 0
+Paul Grossman

-Irene Davis 0
+Irene Davis

-Ted Davis 0
+Ted Davis

-Alexander Herzick 0
+Alexander Herzick

-J. Matthew Mackowski 0
+J. Matthew Mackowski

-Robert McNamara 44,251
+Robert McNamara 44,251 9,357

-Brett Robertson 44,251
+Brett Robertson 44,251 9,357

-Alexander Vos 44,251
+Alexander Vos 44,251 9,357